 Elizabeth Lail uses UNCSA training to adapt to a variety of starring roles

-Since she left the UNCSA campus in 2014, Elizabeth Lail (HS ’10, Drama ’14) has been a princess, faced evil forces at a Midwestern summer camp, and become the object of Penn Badgley’s obsession in the Lifetime series “You,” which recently wrapped its first season.
+Since she left the UNCSA campus in 2014, Elizabeth Lail (HS ’10, Drama ’14) has been a princess, faced evil forces at a Midwestern summer camp, and become the object of Penn Badgley’s obsession in the Netflix series “You,” which recently wrapped its first season.

 “You,” co-starring Lail, Badgley, Shay Mitchell and John Stamos, explores the darker side of social media and obsession as Joe (Badgley’s character) simultaneously dates and stalks Beck (Lail), unbeknownst to her.